Analysis of the Xiaomi 12T Pro in depth and opinion - How smart Technology changing lives

 conclusions

-The Xiaomi 12T Pro has an elegant but somewhat bland design, with a glass front and back joined by a plastic chassis (instead of aluminum, like other smartphones).
+The Xiaomi 12T Pro has a sleek but somewhat bland design , with a glass front and back joined by a plastic (rather than aluminum, like other smartphones) chassis.

 The phone is available in three inconspicuous colors — black, blue, and silver — and, at least on the black model I’ve tested, fingerprints are barely visible thanks to its matte finish.
 The camera module protrudes, causing the phone to wobble slightly when used while sitting on a table.